 On 21 December 2021, Sparebanken Møre applied to the Financial Supervisory Authority to make changes to the Group's IRB models and calibration framework.
 A letter from the Financial Supervisory Authority dated 22 June 2023 granted approval for the proposed models for the corporate market.
 Sparebanken Møre incorporated the new models in the fourth quarter of 2023.
-In a letter dated 18 January 2024, the Financial Supervisory Authority rejected the bank's application of model changes for the retail market, and the bank will send a new application taking into account the feedback from the FSA.
+In a letter dated 18 January 2024, the Financial Supervisory Authority (FSA)rejected the application of model changes for the retail market, and a new application will be sent during the first quarter of 2025, taking the feedback from the FSA into account.